marcjoseph123/Youtube-Webiste-Clone/README.md

 # Youtube-Webiste-Clone
-Inside the src file is my youtube.html file which is my acual project.
+Inside the src file is my youtube.html file which is my project.
 The CSS styles are grouped together in a folder